reeses258/CareHarmonyTakeHome/README.md

 - FHIR's framework has defined an $export operation for bulk transfers. https://build.fhir.org/ig/HL7/bulk-data/export.html
   - This would be the ideal approach but it is more of a "pull" approach that CareHarmony would initiate.
 - If the health system did not implement the export operation I would look break this into two primary steps.
-  1. The health care system would need to generate output file(s) containing all the records needing to be transferred.
+  1. The health care system would need to generate output file(s) in FHIR format containing all the records needing to be transferred.
+  2. Zip the FHIR (JSON) files to reduce the size.
-  2. Implement a multipart file upload REST API (or pay for one like Amazon's AWS/S3) to transfer the files to a filesystem within CareHarmony.
+  3. Implement a multipart file upload REST API (or pay for one like Amazon's AWS/S3) to transfer the files to a filesystem within CareHarmony.
 (See below)
 - Once the export files containing the records are copied over, we can move to Q2 to process the data and make it readily available for internal CareHarmony users.